On the use of ordered factors as explanatory variables: Numerical illustrations

 \subsection{Diamond pricing data}

-Within the \Rlang\ environment, package \texttt{ggplot2} includes the dataset \texttt{diamonds} which comprises 10 characteristics of 54{,}940 round cut diamonds.
+Various packages within the \Rlang\ environment, such as \texttt{ggplot2}, include the dataset \texttt{diamonds} which comprises 10 characteristics of 54{,}940 round cut diamonds.
 The main determinants of the price are four classical variables of interest, often collectively denoted as ``the 4C's'', which are as follows:

 Among these, only \texttt{carat} is of numeric type; all the others are of ordinal type.
 The purpose of the exercise is to find a simple rule for predicting the monetary value (in USD) from the 4C's variables.
 Given the large number of cases in the dataset and the purely illustrative aim of the present demonstration, we examined a small subset of the data, namely those with row number $1, 101, 201, \ldots$.